CodewinBzn/WinASM65/README.md

 - Hexadecimal numbers begin with '$'.
 - Binary numbers begin with '%'.

 ### Assembler directives

-- .ORG / .org
+#### .ORG / .org

-Set the starting address of a segment.
+- Set the starting address of a segment.
-To use only once in each segment.
+- To use only once in each segment.
+- To use only with hex numbers.
 ```
 	.org $c000
 lda #$00
 ```

-- .MEMAREA / .memarea  .
+#### .MEMAREA / .memarea  .

-Set the starting address of a memory area for memory reservation.
+- Set the starting address of a memory area for memory reservation.
+- To use only with hex numbers.

-- .RES / .res
+#### .RES / .res
 Reserve a number of bytes (to use with decimal number).

 ```